Your home and your wellbeing: how to achieve a work-life balance while working from home

 With two very different worlds merged into one place, it might be tough to know how to best manage your personal and professional lives.
 There are a number of steps you can take to make sure you’re finding the perfect middle ground between the two.

 - Socialise with your colleagues.
 For a lot of us, the people we work with are what makes our jobs worthwhile.
-Just because you aren’t seeing them face-to-face doesn’t mean you can’t still chat with friends from work.
+Just because you aren’t seeing them face-to-face in an office every day doesn’t mean you can’t still chat with friends from work (or meet them, if it’s possible).
 It’s good to maintain the bonds you shared in the office, as it will actually help to keep you in good spirits about your career as a whole.
 It would be easy to lose motivation if you suddenly felt very cut-off and isolated from the rest of your workforce.

 Without clearly regimented times (as you might have had when working in an office), it might be hard to know how to regulate your free time.
 The trick is to take a break when it makes sense rather than at a specific hour of the day.
 This allows your creativity to flow without being capped at a random part of the day.